Crazygiscool/Lumen/README.md

 # 🌟 Lumen

-**Lumen** is a modular, offline-first journaling engine designed for clarity, privacy, and expressive self-reflection.
-Built with a secure Rust core and a cross-platform Flutter UI, Lumen empowers users to write, reflect, and extend their journaling experience through plugins, templates, and encrypted provenance.
+**Lumen** is a secure, offline‑first journaling engine built with a Rust core and a cross‑platform Flutter UI.
+It focuses on privacy, clarity, and long‑term durability — giving you a fast, encrypted space to write without distractions.

 > *Illuminate your inner world.
 Write in light.
 Store in silence.*